MobileID-Strong-Authentication/mobileid-client-java/docs/use-the-client-via-cli.md

     -lang=en|de|it|fr                                   - The language to use during the talk with the mobile user.
 Choose from "en", "de", "it", "fr"

-    -dtbs="Please sign this document"                   - The data to be signed (text).
+    -dtbs="Do you want to login?"                       - The data to be signed (text).
 Make sure to use quotes around the entire argument, since this text will usually contain spaces.
-                                                          By default this argument is "Test: Please sign this document"
+                                                          By default this argument is "Test: Do you want to login?"

     -rest                                               - Use the REST interface.
 Cannot be used together with -soap.
 This is the default interface